Anil Kumar Bhattacharyya

-Distance between statistical distributions had been addressed in 1936 by Mahalanobis, who proposed the D2 metric, now known as Mahalanobis distance.
-Subsequently, Bhattacharyya defined a cosine metric for distance between distributions, in a Calcutta Mathematical Society paper in 1943, expanding on some of the results in another paper in Sankhya in 1946.
-Bhattacharyya's two major research concerns were the measurement of divergence between two probability distributions and the setting of lower bounds to the variance of an unbiased estimator.

 Life

 Bhattacharyya was born to Bhavanath and Lilavati, sometime in March–April 1915 (in the month Chaitra Bengali: চৈত্র of the year 1321, the exact date is not known) at Bhatpara in the district of 24 Parganas of West Bengal.
+His birth name was Anilkumar Bhattacharyya (does not have any middle name, his entire first name was Anilkumar, thus in all of his works his name appeared as A. Bhattacharyya).
 He passed the Matriculation Examination of Calcutta University in 1932 and I. Sc.
-Examination in 1934 from Hooghly Mohshin College.
+Examination in 1934 from Hooghly Mohsin College.
 In 1936 he ranked first in the First Class at the B.A./B.Sc. examination from the same college and went over to the renowned Science College, Calcutta University for an M.Sc. in Mathematics.
 Here he had F. W. Levi and Raj Chandra Bose as his teachers and passed the M.A.
 Examination in 1938 with the first rank in the First Class.

-In 1939, at Levy's suggestion, Bhattacharyya met P. C. Mahalanobis and joined Indian Statistical Institute as an honorary worker.
+In 1939, at Levy's suggestion, Bhattacharyya met P. C. Mahalanobis together with Bose and joined the Indian Statistical Institute as an honorary worker.
 In 1941, he was made a part-time lecturer in the newly formed Statistics Department of Calcutta University, headed by Mahalanobis.
-Here he had C. R. Rao, H. K. Nandi and T. P. Choudhury, as his students.
+Here he had C. R. Rao, H. K. Nandi, and T. P. Choudhury, as his students.
 He went to Patna to take up the job of Statistical Officer of Bihar Government, in December 1943 and, in 1946, he returned to Calcutta to join Indian Statistical Institute as Superintending Statistician (in charge of training).
 Mahalanobis requested him to concurrently take classes in the Statistics Department of Presidency College.
-After the post was created, Bhattacharyya was made a whole-time Senior Professor and Head of the Department in 1949.
+After the post was created, Bhattacharyya was made a full-time Senior Professor and Head of the Department in 1949.
 He occupied the post of Senior Professor until his retirement in March 1974, but in 1967 he stepped down from the leadership, apparently piqued by certain moves of the West Bengal Government's Education Department.
-Almost since his retirement from Government service, he had been associated with the Narendrapur Ramakrishna Mission Residential College as a guest teacher, where a Memorial Scholarship is awarded in his name.
+Almost since his retirement from Government service, he had been associated with the Narendrapur Ramakrishna Mission Residential College as a guest teacher.
+In 1994, on the occasion of its golden jubilee celebration Department of Statistics, Presidency University (then Presidency College), released a Festschrift in honour of Professor Bhattacharyya.

+Contributions to statistics

+Bhattacharyya has made contributions to the statistics in four directions.
+They are: (a) Measuring the divergence between two statistical populations (b) Characterisation of bivariate normal distributions through normal conditional distribution (c) setting up information bounds for the mean square error of estimators (not necessarily unbiased) that may not attain Fréchet–Cramér–Rao lower bound. (d) Unbiased statistics with minimum variance.
+Bhattacharyya also worked towards finding the distributional representations of dependent chi-square random variables.